yakc/yooznooz/README.md

 #### Posting

-Not yet.
-Maybe next.
+Posting is WIP.

+A Reply link at the top of the article page opens a bare-bones form, with quoted article content.
+Simple rulers are displayed above and below the `<textarea>`.
+You must enter a name and email, or the post will fail on the server.
+No client-side validation is done (other than the email control insisting that when not blank, that it contains at least one `@`).

 #### Timeout

-All NNTP operations must complete within a hard-coded limit of 7.5 seconds.
+All NNTP operations must complete within a hard-coded limit of 12.5 seconds.
 If not, some kind of blank/error is returned.
 This was added because during early development, the test news server went offline.
 Instead of waiting 20 seconds to get nothing, a shorter limit is enforced.
 This may be configurable in the